VedoraAI (VED) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 VedoraAI Historical Price

-According to the latest data gathered on VedoraAI live price page, the current price of VedoraAI is 0.072812USD.
-The circulating supply of VedoraAI(VED) is 86.01M VED , giving it a market capitalization of $6.26M.
+According to the latest data gathered on VedoraAI live price page, the current price of VedoraAI is 0.059384USD.
+The circulating supply of VedoraAI(VED) is 86.01M VED , giving it a market capitalization of $5.12M.

 The VedoraAI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VED based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.